 2. Ask them which toy they want you to play with.

-This shows your child that you care about them and that you are willing to step into their world.
+This shows your child that you care about them and are willing to step into their world.

 Do not tell them what you two are going to play.
 Follow their lead.
 Ask, what do you want to play?
 What do you want me to do?